ranjithjaya/Flutter-Tutorial-for-Beginners/README-MY.md

 ## #8 - Images & Assets
 [Tutorial url](https://www.youtube.com/watch?v=Hxh6nNHSUjo&list=PL4cUxeGkcC9jLYyp2Aoh6hcWuxFDX6PBJ&index=8)
+Hey ninjas, in this Flutter tutorial I'll show you how to work with images.
+I'll show you two types of Image widget
+- the network image widget and the asset image widget.
 ### Add network image to body:
 - delete content of body:/Center(child:    with
 ````Flutter